Edward Wood, 1st Earl of Halifax: Early political career and war service

-Wood had not stood in the 1906 general election, at which the Liberals won a landslide victory, choosing to devote his energies to his All Souls Fellowship.
-By 1909 the political tides had turned enough for Wood to put himself forward for the Conservative candidacy at Ripon in Yorkshire, and he was easily selected through local influence.
+Wood had not stood in the 1906 UK general election, at which the Liberals won a landslide victory, choosing to devote his energies to his All Souls Fellowship.
+By 1909, the political tides had turned enough for Wood to put himself forward for the Conservative candidacy at Ripon in Yorkshire, and he was easily selected through local influence.
 Ripon had gone Liberal in 1906; Wood won it with a 1,000 vote majority in January 1910 and held it with a reduced majority in December 1910.
 He remained Member of Parliament for Ripon until his elevation to the Lords in 1925.
 He was a Ditcher (i.e. opposed to the bitter end and ready to "die in the last ditch" to defend the House of Lords' right to veto legislation) in the disputes over the Parliament Act 1911 but really made little impact on politics before 1914.
 He was vigorously opposed to Welsh Disestablishment.

-Before the First World War he was already a captain in the Queen's Own Yorkshire Dragoons, a West Riding yeomanry regiment.
+Before the First World War, Wood was already a captain in the Queen's Own Yorkshire Dragoons, a West Riding yeomanry regiment.
 He made a rare intervention in debate, urging that conscription be introduced immediately.
 He was sent to the front line in 1916.
 In January 1917 he was mentioned in despatches ("Heaven Knows What For" he wrote).
 He rose to the rank of major.
 He was then deputy director of Labour Supply at the Ministry of National Service from November 1917 to the end of 1918.
 He was initially sympathetic to Lord Lansdowne's proposal for a compromise peace, but ultimately demanded all-out victory and a punitive peace.

-Wood was unopposed in the general elections of 1918, 1922, 1923 and 1924.
+Wood was unopposed in the UK general elections of 1918, 1922, 1923, and 1924.
 He was a signatory to the April 1919 Lowther Petition calling for harsher peace terms against Germany in the Treaty of Versailles then being negotiated.
 In the 1918–1922 Parliament, Wood was an ally of Samuel Hoare, Philip Lloyd-Greame and Walter Elliot, all ambitious younger MPs in favour of progressive reform.

-In 1918, he and George Lloyd (later Lord Lloyd) wrote "The Great Opportunity", a tract aiming to set an agenda for a revived Conservative and Unionist Party following the end of the Lloyd George coalition.
+In 1918, Wood and George Lloyd (later Lord Lloyd) wrote "The Great Opportunity", a tract aiming to set an agenda for a revived Conservative and Unionist Party following the end of the Lloyd George coalition.
 They urged the Conservative Party to concentrate on the welfare of the community rather than the good of the individual.
 With the Irish War of Independence then in progress Wood urged a federal solution.
 At this time he concentrated on housing and agriculture and Ireland.